 Where to Stay: If you opt to stay in Napa for the night, The Napa River Inn is a charming boutique hotel that will definitely win you over.
 For a slightly cheaper (though definitely not cheap!) option, check out Embassy Suites, which has the reputation for comfort, cleanliness, and reliability.
-If you’re traveling with family or friends, definitely look into an Airbnb.
-(Use my link for savings on your first stay!)
+If you’re traveling with family or friends, definitely look into an VRBO vacation rental.
 It’s also totally doable to go up and back to San Francisco in a day!

 Day 3: Redwoods and Carmel-By-The-Sea